 And I think this goes without saying, but do your best to seek out good green beans.
 Good beans should be bright green and have a bit of snap when you bend them.
 Avoid leathery green beans - also avoid beans that are limp, mottled or outright mangy.

 The following recipe is best made just before serving time.
 But as I mentioned in the main post you can make/prep this ahead of time by cooking the leeks and dill first and setting them aside.
 Instead of cooking the green beans in the skillet, blanch them in a pot of boiling, well-salted water for about a minute.
 Drain the beans and dunk them in a large bowl of ice water to stop the cooking.
 Drain and place the beans in a bag or bowl in the refrigerator until ready to use.
 When ready, combine the components - you can do it at room temperature, or heated quickly in a skillet or pan.

-4 leeks, well washed, root end and tops trimmed, sliced lengthwise into quarters and then chopped into 1/2-inch segments (see photo in main post)
+4 leeks (or one bunch of scallions), well washed, root end and tops trimmed, sliced lengthwise into quarters and then chopped into 1-inch segments

 1/3 cup fresh dill, well chopped

 3/4 pound green beans, tops and tails trimmed